ioccc-src/winner/markdown.md

 ````

 **NOTE**: Again, you are **perfectly welcome** to use ASCII tab characters in
 your C code and other non-markdown files.
-We simply ask that you **NOT** use any
+We simply ask that you do **NOT** use any
 ASCII tab characters in markdown files.

 <div id="vim-tabs">